TheIttyBittyGalaxy/gambit/documentation/basic-types.md

 > ⚙️ **Development Status:** Partially implemented in the compiler, but much work is needed.

+> 🔎 **Implementation Detail:** Internally, the compiler refers to the basic types as 'intrinsic types'.

 > // TODO: Complete this documentation

 | Type   | Description                                                                                                  |